OOPSLA-2019-BugDetection/OOPSLA-2019-BugDetection/README.md

   ...
   |- Buggy_lines.json

+## 2. Config.ini:

-## Set the all required settings in config.ini.
+Set the all required settings in config.ini.
 All required part marked as (FILL).
 And detailed explain for each option is in config.ini.

+## 3. Run Model

-## Run "main.py" to get the evaluation results and running time.
+Run "main.py" to get the evaluation results and running time.

 If you have any question about the code, please directly email me @ yl622@njit.edu